 |Common Uses:||For cutting boards and turning objects|

-One of the most primitive trees remaining in the world, Ginkgo has the outward characteristics of a hardwood tree, but the structure of the wood itself is more like a softwood.
+One of the most primitive trees remaining in the world, the Ginkgo, has the outward characteristics of a hardwood tree, but the structure of the wood itself is more like a softwood.

-The color of this wood can range from almost white to a light orange-brown.
+The color of this wood can range from almost white to light orange-brown.

-It has a very homogenous appearance and thus, is difficult to see the rings because the color variations are so similar.
+It has a very homogenous appearance, and thus, it is difficult to see the rings because the color variations are so similar.

 Texture & Grain

-The grain of this wood is quite straight, which makes it very even and uniform in terms of its texture.
+The grain of this wood is relatively straight, which makes it very even and uniform in terms of its texture.

 The natural luster of the wood is rather low.
 And it does not give off any discernable odor.